AndreLouisCaron/a-tale-of-event-loops/README.rst

    >>>
    ...

-Of course you usually don't use these methods because they are hidden behind ``await coro`` and ``asyncio.get_event_loop().run_until_complete()``, but since we're trying to look into how *that* works... :-)
+Of course, you usually don't use these methods because they are hidden behind ``await coro`` and ``asyncio.get_event_loop().run_until_complete()``, but since we're trying to look into how *that* works... :-)